8 Types of Herons in Wisconsin

 Their global population remains low due to pollution concerns yet continues strong through selective conservation efforts throughout Wisconsin riverside habitats.

-Such as portions of the Lake Winnebago area supporting healthy nesting sites among select forests offering natural protection from predators like Bald Eagles common within these regions.
+portions of the Lake Winnebago area support healthy nesting sites among select forests, offering natural protection from predators like Bald Eagles, which are common within these regions.

 2. Black-crowned Night-Heron